Games-of-Threads/TESTEX2-Emmely/README.md

 ##### Coding standards that I find the most important:

-1) Correctly indent the code according to the programming language.
+1) Correctly and consistent indent the code according to the programming language.
-2) Use best practices for the specific language for naming conversions.
+2) Consistent naming conversions, according to best practise.
+CamelCase is usually best practice for JAVA and JavaScript.
+Spme properties within the language as special naming conversions such as constants that we usually capitalize in Java and JavaScript
-3) Use best practices for naming and structuring files and folders.
+3) Best practices for naming and structuring files and folders.
 For example structure third party library in a separate folder according to best practice.
+4) Code Refactoring.
+Refactoring for example when methods functions or files become to lengthy we should refactoring the code. refactor early, refactor often.
+5) Capitalize SQL Special Words.
+To avoid confusion.
+6) Use same file format ans white space.
+Different file formats and white spaces in a team can lead to unnecessary git conflicts on code merge.